(Updated 11. September 2022)

 We have extended the distribution of the fixed and immutable total supply of 10bn Algo from 4 to 10 years from now, ending in 2030, rather than in 2024 as initially planned.– Algorand Foundation (2020)

-In other words, within this decade Algorand will distribute roughly 3 500 000 000 ALGO, increasing the supply by roughly 50%.
+Within this decade, Algorand will distribute roughly three and a half billion ALGO, increasing the supply by roughly 50%.

 If we assume a constant rate of distribution, the average yearly increase in supply would be 3 500 000 000 ALGO / 9 years = 388 888 888 ALGO/year.

-Even though the inflation is linear, the inflation rate would decrease every year.
-The circulating supply will grow each year, but the number of newly distributed coins remains constant, making the percentage increase lower every year:
+Even though the inflation is linear, the inflation rate would decrease annually.
+The circulating supply will grow each year, but the number of newly distributed coins remains constant, making the percentage increase lower every year.